leon4rd/test/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## Why is the new Kindle screen textured to look like paper?
+So you feel write at home.